-Next, we present the evolution of the supply of loans to risky borrowers relative to safe borrowers during the sample period (2002.T1-2011.T2).
-In figure 1 we observe that during the period 2004-2006 the supply of loans to risky borrowers relative to safe borrowers increased from 12% to 16%.
+Next, we present the evolution of the supply of loans to risky borrowers relative to safe borrowers during the sample period (2002.Q1-2011.Q2).
+In Graph 1, we observe that during the 2004-2006 period, the supply of loans to risky borrowers relative to safe borrowers increased from 12% to 16%.
 This happened after a long period of low interest rates.
 After 2007, when the monetary policy stance was more restrictive, the risk-taking behavior of banks seems to have decreased.
 This constitutes suggestive evidence that in the case of consumer loans, banks' appetite for risk indeed moved according to the level of the short term interest rates.
-It is important to stress that even though during 2011 consumer lending increased considerably, the risk taking behavior of banks was similar to that observed in 2007.
-This may be due to the fact that the short term interest rate was higher than the natural rate until march of 2010.
+It is important to stress that even though during 2011, consumer lending increased considerably, the risk taking behavior of banks was similar to that observed in 2007.
+This may be due to the fact that the short term interest rate was higher than the natural rate until march 2010.